esrlabs/chipmunk/cli/README.md

           Possible values:
           - core:    Represents the path `application/apps/indexer`
+          - shared:  Represents the path `application/platform`
           - binding: Represents the path `application/apps/rustcore/rs-bindings`
           - wrapper: Represents the path `application/apps/rustcore/ts-bindings`
+          - wasm:    Represents the path `application/apps/rustcore/wasm-bindings`
           - client:  Represents the path `application/client`
-          - shared:  Represents the path `application/platform`
+          - updater: Represents the path `application/apps/precompiled/updater
           - app:     Represents the path `application/holder`
           - cli:     Represents the path `cli`
-          - wasm:    Represents the path `application/apps/rustcore/wasm-bindings`
-          - updater: Represents the path `application/apps/precompiled/updater

 Options:
   -p, --production
           Build release version

-  -r, --report [<FILE-PATH>]
-          Write report from command logs to the given file or to stdout if no file is defined
+  -f, --fail-fast
+          Stops execution immediately if any job fails.

+  -u, --ui-mode <UI_MODE>
+          Specifies the UI options for displaying command logs and progress in the terminal

+          [default: bars]

+          Possible values:
+          - bars:      Displays progress bars, showing the current line of the output of each command. [aliases: 'b']
+          - report:    Displays progress bars and prints a summary of all command logs to stdout after all jobs have finished. [aliases: 'r']
+          - print:     Outputs each job's result to stdout once the job finishes.
+No progress bars are displayed. [aliases: 'p']
+          - immediate: Outputs logs immediately as they are produced, which may cause overlapping logs for parallel jobs.
+No progress bars are displayed. [aliases: 'i']

   -h, --help
           Print help (see a summary with '-h')